SIUE Alumna-Made Videos Answer Critical Questions, Give Sage Advice To Pharmacy Students Nationwide - NewsBreak

 SIUE Alumna-Made Videos Answer Critical Questions, Give Sage Advice To Pharmacy Students Nationwide

 EDWARDSVILLE – Bridging the gap between education and practice, pharmacy residencies are crucial to pharmacists wishing to improve their skillsets and patient care.
-To simplify and help students navigate the application process, Southern Illinois University Edwardsville School of Pharmacy (SOP) alumna Kristen Ingold, PharmD, created informative videos filled with wisdom and best-practice advice.www.riverbender.com
+To simplify and help students navigate the application process, Southern Illinois University Edwardsville School of Pharmacy (SOP) alumna Kristen Ingold, PharmD, created informative videos filled with wisdom and best-practice advice.
+Ingold, of Freeburg, graduated with a Doctor of Pharmacy from SIUE in May 2021.
+While participating Continue Readingwww.riverbender.com

 Comments / 0